monmima/main-aide-memoire/sass/old/README.md

 1. You should see the text "Watch Sass" in the blue bar at the bottom of the VS Code window.
 Click on it to start the live SASS compiler.

+## Things to know about SCSS

+1. You can write plain old CSS and it will work as intended.
+1. SCSS generates all the vendor prefixes so you don't have to (-ms-flex-pack, etc.).

+## Using variables

+    $primaryBtn: rgb(56, 146, 142);

+    header button {
+        background: $primaryBtn;
+    }

+    .contact button {
+        background: $primaryBtn;
+    }

 ## Nesting CSS rules

 Code with no nesting: